SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ---

 [Ringboard](https://github.com/SUPERCILEX/clipboard-history) is a simple yet powerful clipboard manager, designed for Linux to be desktop environment (DE) agnostic.
-It is implemented using a client-server architecture (with a
-[Unix Domain Socket](https://man7.org/linux/man-pages/man7/unix.7.html)) which enables using a command line interface (CLI) for lower level operations, a terminal user interface (TUI) for a convenient yet unobtrusive interface, and various graphical user interfaces (GUIs).
+Ringboard strives to be as efficient as possible, use a minimal constant amount of memory, scale to massive clipboards, and be composable with the rest of the ecosystem.
+It is implemented using a client-server architecture (with a [Unix Domain Socket](https://man7.org/linux/man-pages/man7/unix.7.html)) which enables using a command line interface (CLI) for lower level operations, a terminal user interface (TUI) for a convenient yet unobtrusive interface, and various graphical user interfaces (GUIs).
 Currently, the clients include a stand-alone GUI implemented using [egui](https://github.com/emilk/egui) and a TUI implemented using [ratatui](https://github.com/ratatui-org/ratatui) with plans for a [COSMIC](https://github.com/pop-os/cosmic-epoch) applet ([issue](https://github.com/SUPERCILEX/clipboard-history/issues/11)) and [Gnome extension](https://extensions.gnome.org/about/) ([issue](https://github.com/SUPERCILEX/clipboard-history/issues/16)).
-Ringboard strives to be as efficient as possible, use a minimal constant amount of memory, scale to massive clipboards, and be composable with the rest of the ecosystem.
-In brief, it hopes to become The One Clipboard manager for Linux.
+Ringboard aims to be the best clipboard manager for Linux.

 * TOC
 {:toc}